createEndpoint

 Type Inference

-The types can be accessed from the main entry points
+Types can be accessed from the main entry points

 /or/types.
-Available types:

-Example: Inferred handler types
+Example: Inferred Handler Types

 import { z } from "zod"